Updating Results

 Entry Requirements

-This course uses ATAR and equivalent ranks as part of the admission process.
+Applicants are ranked by ATAR and offers made based on the number of places available.
+In 2022, the lowest ATAR to receive an offer into this course was 74.8.
 The lowest ATAR to receive an offer may change from year to year based on the number of applications we receive.

 Applicants who have recently completed senior secondary studies but have not received an ATAR may still be eligible for admission.
 We will consider your individual subject results on a case-by-case basis when we assess your application.